ppy/osu-wiki/news/2019-02-05-new-changes-to-star-rating-performance-points.md

 ## Slider Buffs

-Are you a fan of playing those impressive and previously underweighed tech maps with high slider velocity?
+Are you a fan of playing those impressive and previously underweighted tech maps with high slider velocity?

 Well, say no more!